 Exam and Preparation for a Certified Usability Analyst

-(This portion is prepared based on an examonee who successfully appeared the Certified Usability Analystexam)
+(This portion is prepared based on an examinee who successfully appeared in the Certified Usability Analyst exam)

-If you are just starting out your UX career, planning to switch to UX or want to demonstrate proficiency on your organization’s UX policies, a CUA certificate is all you need.
+If you are just starting out your UX career, planning to switch to UX, or want to demonstrate proficiency in your organization’s UX policies, a CUA certificate is all you need.

 The course is for 10 days with weekly holidays, and after the completion of the 10-day course, the exam is taken on the 2nd day (so basically, the exam is held on the 14th day).
-Will be Coming to the exam section, this is an open book exam with multiple-choice questions.
+Will be Coming to the exam section, this is an open-book exam with multiple-choice questions.
 There is only 1 answer to each question.
 There are 4 sections in the test that need to be answered one section at a time.
-Passing number is 70 (which makes the test extremely challenging) but there is no passing mark by any category (FO!).
-Which means you can get fewer numbers in 1 category and more numbers in other categories.
+The passing number is 70 (which makes the test extremely challenging) but there is no passing mark by any category (FO!).
+This means you can get fewer numbers in 1 category and more numbers in other categories.
 Bottom line – you need a total of 70 numbers.
 It’s over here.

-Although it is an open book test, this test is not as easy as it seems.
-We have written a ton of tests in our lives and none of them were open book exams and therefore the method and technique of the study need to be drastically changed to crack this test.
+Although it is an open-book test, this test is not as easy as it seems.
+We have written a ton of tests in our lives and none of them were open-book exams therefore the method and technique of the study need to be drastically changed to crack this test.
 But don’t worry, I’m here to rescue you.